jaldridg/EvolutionSimulator/README.md

     - Steadily decreases health when high enough, ramping up slowly
 - Speed
     - Move speed and turn speed decrease when hungry or old

-0.3.0: Evolution - IN PROGRESS
-- Creatures now reproduce
+- Reproduction
     - Maturity point created when creatures may reproduce

+0.3.0: Interface
+- Camera
+    - Can be panned and zoomed in
+    - Follows selected creatures
+- Creature selection
+    - Shows health and food (for now)